Fleetwood Mac’s Mick Fleetwood Says Lindsey Buckingham’s Songs Won’t Be Cut From Tour

 “They don’t need to have a calling card,” Fleetwood told CBS earlier this year.
 “They are who they are in their own right.”

-But Fleetwood added:
+But Fleetwood added the following.

 “This is absolutely a new band.
 This is the new lineup of Fleetwood Mac.”